knightsUCF/CarRacing/Log.md

 One way would be to pay an artist.
 But perhaps instead of this, we should make a voxel game, since we can guarantee all the art and work towards completion in three months.
 Plus in 3D we could leverage all of the physics engine.
 And a game in 3D will generally sell more than a game in 2D.

+Also once we get the process down for one building, we can release the game, and then the next game could be a version of the sims in block style, which we could even release on Steam.
+So something like Factory Town and that other Kuberfactorium game, but with voxels, and very engaging simulation type gameplay.

 This seems like a game, which would be bound to do well, especially among the target demographic of middle aged women.
 They would much rather play a game like this, than a science fiction game, narrowing out much of our competition.